iVS3D/iVS3D/README.md

 An extensive range of [plugins](#-plugins-) either selects images based on, e.g., visual similarity or sharpness, or creates masks to enhance the provided RGB information further.
 New algorithms can easily be added by creating new plugins without recompiling the core application.

-The resulting image and meta information are exported and can be directly used to start a [3D reconstruction](#-3d-reconstruction) process through the application itself.
+The resulting image and metadata are exported and can be directly used to start a [3D reconstruction](#-3d-reconstruction) process through the application itself.

 ![overview](doc/images/iVS3D_overview.svg)